 It appears market participants are rethinking short term market conditions, as is evident in calendar spreads.
 These spreads, which had been working their way out of contango, have begun to shift lower.
 The December 17/December 18 WTI spread, which had been trading at -$2.00 in November, worked its way up to $1.09 backwardation.
 It is now trading at 58 cents.
 This is a sign that optimism for increasing demand is waning.

 The expiring March RBOB settled at $1.512 a gallon, down 2.1 cents, or 1.4%, which was down 0.9% for the month.
 March heating oil fell 1.9 cents, or 1.2%, to $1.621 a gallon, though prices ended the month about 0.6% higher.

-Fundamental News: Genscape reported that crude oil stocks held in Cushing, Oklahoma in the week ending December 16th increased by 315,283 barrels on the week but fell by 245,127 barrels from Tuesday, December 13th to 68,744,078 barrels.
+Fundamental News: Bloomberg reported that crude oil stocks held in Cushing, Oklahoma increased by 200,000 barrels in the week ending February 24th to 63.24 million barrels.

 Early Market Call - as of 9:00 AM EDT

 RBOB - Apr $1.7195, down 98 points

 HO - Apr $1.6577, up 1.78 cents

 View the Sprague Refined Products Market Watch Report in a downloadable pdf format.

 View our refined products glossary

 Go to SpraguePORT online